ikepaul/gabo-frontend/README.md

 - Player order should be reflected in their position around the "table".
 - Support for keyboard as input instead of mouse.
 - SAYING GABO, a.k.a. ending a game.
-- Selected card theme doesnt persist when you reload site.

 # React + TypeScript + Vite